archansel/TimeSense/TimeSenseExample/README.md

 - `TSConfiguration.setRules(List<TSRule>)`, set rules in configuration replacing the old one
 - `TSConfiguration.addRules(List<TSRule>)`, add rules to existing rules in configuration
 - `TSConfiguration.addRule(TSRule)`, add rule object to the configuration
-- `TSConfiguration.addRule(TSRule.Name, startTime, endTime)`, add rule object as separated rule property
+- `TSConfiguration.addRule(ruleName, startTime, endTime)`, add rule object as separated rule property
-- `TSConfiguration.updateRule(TSRule.Name, startTime, endTime)`, update rule based on its rule name with new start and end time.
+- `TSConfiguration.updateRule(ruleName, startTime, endTime)`, update rule based on its rule name with new start and end time.
 Return `Boolean` whether rule updated or not
-- `TSConfiguration.removeRule(TSRule.Name)`, remove rule from configuration
+- `TSConfiguration.removeRule(ruleName)`, remove rule name from configuration

 ### TimeSense